Nurturing seeds of connection and opportunity

 Our efforts are guided by the following principles:

 - Seek to understand the unique history, traditions, culture, and perspectives of the respective Indigenous communities with whom we interact.

-- actively listen and learn to enable transparent, open dialogue and facilitate timely and meaningful consultation; and
+- Actively listen and learn to enable transparent, open dialogue and facilitate timely and meaningful consultation.

-- collaboratively develop strategies and opportunities to encourage positive outcomes within Indigenous communities, including training, employment and business opportunities related to our activities.
+- Collaboratively support opportunities to encourage positive outcomes within Indigenous communities, including training, employment, and business opportunities related to our activities.

 Investing in Indigenous youth

-We've committed to support our Indigenous peoples and we will continue to do so by respecting Indigenous land and culture, building capacity within communities and contributing to the resiliency of Indigenous businesses.
+We've committed to support Indigenous Peoples and will continue to do so by respecting Indigenous land and culture, building capacity within communities, and contributing to the resiliency of Indigenous businesses.

-However, we believe that the next generation of Indigenous peoples will bring about the most change as they shape our future.
-That is why, through our Indigenous Reconciliation Community Investment pillar, we are investing in Indigenous youth with the help of non-profit organizations.
+However, we believe that the next generation of Indigenous Peoples will bring about the most change as they shape our future.
+That is why, through our – Indigenous Reconciliation Social Investment pillar – we are investing in Indigenous youth with the help of non-profit organizations.